5 Chicago Police Officers Died By Suicide Since July. Is The Department Doing Enough?

 Warner is an outspoken advocate for police mental health, and he said the recent officer suicides are proof the department isn't really making a dent in the problem.

 "If we've had five officers kill themselves in six months ... that's a failure," Warner said.
 "And for anybody to think otherwise is naive.
-For anybody to think 'oh it's not duty related' is naive, and almost callous, to say that person didn't kill themself because of the job they do each and everyday, and the inability for the department to provide an outlet to get rid of this trauma in a safe environment."
+For anybody to think, 'Oh it's not duty related' is naive, and almost callous, to say that person didn't kill themself because of the job they do each and everyday, and the inability for the department to provide an outlet to get rid of this trauma in a safe environment."

-Warner left the Chicago Police Department in 2011, after a shooting in which he was shot and returned fire, killing the man who shot him.
+Warner left the Chicago Police Department in 2011, after a shooting in which he was returned fire, killing the man who shot him.

 Warner said he still suffers from post-traumatic stress disorder from the shooting.

-Warner said after the shooting he took a year off to recover physically and mentally.
-He returned to the department with a plan from his doctor for how best to re-acclimate to police work.
+Warner said that after the shooting, he took a year off to recover physically and mentally.
+He returned to the department with a plan from his doctor for how best to reacclimate to police work.
 He said the department rejected his plan and he was forced to leave the police force.

-He said stories like his contribute to skepticism and confusion among officers about what support is available, and the potential consequences of seeking mental health care.
+He said stories like his contribute to skepticism and confusion among officers about what support is available and about the potential consequences of seeking mental health care.
 And he said the department doesn't have enough training or policy in place to combat that.

-"There's an officer sitting in a squad car right now, dreading going out on the street, just beside him or herself, wondering 'where the hell do I turn?'"
-Warner said.
+"There's an officer sitting in a squad car right now, dreading going out on the street, just beside him or herself, wondering, 'Where the hell do I turn?' " Warner said.
 "That uncertainty and that ambiguous way that it is handled currently is creating the environment where people are afraid to ask for help."

 One officer in the Calumet District who knew Regine Perpignan said she does not believe the department has improved how it's handling officer wellness.